 This is mostly due to the accumulation of blood engorged muscles filling intra-cellular spaces at a rapid pace, this type of hypertrophy is also associated to the muscle pump.

-In short: myofibrillar hypertrophy is stimulating fast twitch muscles which are generally used in explosive movements as in, compound exercises, which have more to do with the development of strength and muscular conditioning.
+In short: myofibrillar hypertrophy is stimulating fast twitch muscles which are generally used in explosive movements as seen in Power training style exercises such as: Olympic lifting, cross training etc. which commonly have more to do with endurance, speed and technique.

 Sarcoplasmic hypertrophy, is produced by using constant tension.
-This type of training stimulates the slow twitch fibers, this promotes muscle growth, shape, density even vascularity.
+This type of training stimulates slow twitch fiber, this promotes muscle growth, shape, density including vascularity.

-This is nothing new, this type of training has been around for decades, lots of weightlifters/bodybuilders, at an advanced level use this type of training.
+This is nothing new, this type of training has been around for decades, and commonly seen in bodybuilding, at an advanced level.

-Maximizing your muscle tension gives a better sense of feel and control for shaping each muscle, and increasing the pump.
+Maximizing your muscle tension gives a better sense of feel and control for shaping each muscle, while dramatically increasing the pump.

 Understanding muscle tension; is to understand why constant tension on the muscles, or (TUT) time under tension (in weight training), is so important to maximize muscle gains.

 Your body naturally produces a constant low-level